sal55/langs/MLang.md/Mfeatures.md

     swap(a, b)

-This is more efficient that doing it via (a,b):=(b,a), as terms are written once with less chance of error.
+This is more efficient that doing it via `(a,b):=(b,a)`, as terms are written once with less chance of error.

 ### Promotions

-Like C, narrow integer types are widened, but to int64 rather than int32 as is common for C (word64 for unsigned).
+Like C, narrow integer types are widened, but to `int64` rather than `int32` as is common for C (word64 for unsigned).

-The same applies to the char type, widened to C64.
-But real32 floats are not widened to real64.
+The same applies to the char type, widened to `char64`.
+But `real32` floats are not widened to `real64`.

-This usually applies to any term of an expression, except for terms like X.type, X.typestr, X.bytes, X.bitwidth where the non-promoted type of X is used.
+This usually applies to any term of an expression, except for terms like `X.type`, `X.typestr`, `X.bytes`, `X.bitwidth` where the non-promoted type of `X` is used.

 ### Mixed Sign Arithmetic